 This is sometimes not an easy choice.
 Carefully consider the advantages and disadvantages above.

 Try to balance the needs with the circumstances.
 These include climate, soil, size of plant, whether Tulasi is moved regularly, and so forth.

 While clay is a nicer material than plastic, that should not be the deciding factor.
 Suppose you have more than one Tulasi plant, such as a small one and a large one.
 You may have the large one in clay because you will not be moving her and because you want a pot that breathes because the soil is so deep.
 You may keep the small one in plastic because you move her frequently and also don’t want the soil to dry out too quickly.
-In hot, dry, sunny weather the soil in a small clay pot can quickly dry out completely in direct sunlight, and Tulasi could die very quickly.
+In hot, dry, sunny weather the soil in a small clay pot can quickly dry out and Tulasi could die.

 If only one type of soil is available this may determine the type of pot that should be used.
-If you have a heavier soil it is better to use clay pots, because the pot will allow excess moisture to escape through the permeable clay that might otherwise not evaporate from the soil surface.
-Clay pots can therefore aid in preventing root rot.
+If you have a heavier soil it is better to use clay pots.
+Clay pots allow more evaporation for two reasons: because the pot will allow excess moisture to escape through the permeable clay, and because the surface area of the soil in clay pots is greater than the soil surface area in plastic pots.
+Clay pots can therefore aid in preventing root rot with a heavier soil.

-A looser soil may dry out too quickly in a clay pot, and therefore plastic may be preferred.
-This is not only due to the impermeable nature of plastic pots, but also because plastic pots are not as slanted as clay pots, so there is less surface area per volume of soil, which results in less overall evaporation.
+However, a looser soil may dry out too quickly in a clay pot, and therefore plastic may be preferred.
+This is not only due to the impermeable nature of plastic pots, but also because plastic pots allow less soil surface area than clay pots.

-Conversely, if you already have clay pots then find a somewhat heavier soil, and if you have plastic pots use a lighter soil.
+Conversely, if you already have clay pots then you can use a somewhat heavier soil mix, and if you already have plastic pots use a lighter soil mix.